-A competitor whose finishing place, through no fault of his/her own, is made significantly worse because of a breakdown in a supplied boat, may seek redress.
+16.1 A competitor whose finishing place, through no fault of their own, is made significantly worse because of a breakdown in a supplied boat, may seek redress.
 This modifies RRS 62.1.
+16.2 A boat seeking redress for a breakdown shall inform the Race Committee at the first practicable moment either after retiring or finishing a race.